memfault/interrupt/_posts/2019-06-25-how-to-write-linker-scripts-for-firmware.md

 In order to allocate program space, the linker needs to know how much memory is available, and at what addresses that memory exists.
-This is what the `MEMORY` section of the linker script is for.
+This is what the `MEMORY` definition in the linker script is for.

-The syntax for the memory section is defined in the [binutils docs](https://sourceware.org/binutils/docs/ld/MEMORY.html#MEMORY) and is as follow:
+The syntax for MEMORY is defined in the [binutils docs](https://sourceware.org/binutils/docs/ld/MEMORY.html#MEMORY) and is as follow:

 ```